husaininazeer/ayn/mdfiles/index.md

 I figure this would be a nice time capsule for me to look back at and be grateful for.
 To see myself hopefully being lifted away from the darkness and into the light.

-I was inspired to do this by a Twitter account called [DarsDiary](https://twitter.com/darsdiary), but Twitter is too noisy for this kind of content.
+I was inspired to do this after seeing a [Twitter](https://twitter.com/darsdiary), but felt Twitter is too noisy for this kind of content.
 Ergo, ayn.

 All feedback is much appreciated.

-## Why ع ?
+### Why the name ع and how?

 * The name of first dictionary in Arabic (written by the al-Khalil)
 * To know - علم - يعلم - a word that begins with ع
 - The sheer number of meanings this one word carries

-## How ع ?

 I built ayn writing in [pandoc](https://pandoc.org/MANUAL.html) markdown, to allow for easy conversion into html.
 Then a couple of shell scripts later, I deployed.